Insert or Attach: Taxonomy Completion via Box Embedding: The TaxBox Framework

 \subsection{Multiple Learning Objectives}

-We train our model using three learning objectives: 1) The classification loss targets predicting the appropriate candidate positions.
-2) The box constraint loss aims to optimize the location and volume of concept boxes.
-3) The ranking loss balances the inherent differences between insertion and attachment scorers.

 \textbf{Classification Loss}.
 The primary objective of our model is to determine the most suitable positions among all the candidate positions.
 We consider each candidate position as an independent category.
-Therefore, we can reduce the problem to a multi-label classification problem using binary cross-entropy loss.
-Our formulation is as follows:
+Therefore, the problem can be reduced to a multi-label classification problem with a binary cross-entropy loss as: